fix8mt/uri/README.md

 1. Construct a `basic_uri` from a `std::string_view`.
 This base class does not store the string.
 The source string must not go out of scope to use this object.
 Throws a `std::exception` if parsing fails.
 1. Construct an empty `basic_uri`.
 It can be populated using `assign()`.
 1. Construct a `uri` from a `std::string`.
-By default, the source string is hex decoded before parsing.
-Optionally pass `false` to prevent hex decoding.
+By default, the source string is percent decoded before parsing.
+Optionally pass `false` to prevent percent decoding.
 The supplied string is moved or copied and stored by the object.
 Throws a `std::exception` if parsing fails.
 1. Construct an empty `uri`.
 It can be populated using `replace()`.